 If you and your team are happy to go anywhere, book a square as far as you can manage from any others booked!
 We have set up the survey squares in a regular pattern across Tasmania, in order to sample all types of habitat, to spread everyone’s effort widely across Tasmania, and to reduce the risk of people counting the same eagle in more than one square.
-The fundamental information for the survey will come from these priority squares.
-If you’re able to, please pick a priority square (but do first check that you can safely access it).

-Well that would be great, but don’t overstretch yourselves!
+Well that would be wonderful, but don’t overstretch yourselves!

-If you're feeling intrepid, it would be really helpful if you can pick somewhere that no one else is likely to get to, especially if it's a priority square.
+It would most helpful to the survey if you can book a square in an area that no one else is likely to get to.
 That might be somewhere really remote, or it might be an area of private land owned by you or a friend (just make sure it’s safe for you to survey, and that you have permission).

 Life is full of surprises!
 If it turns out you need to cancel, please let us know straight away.
 Once you’ve booked your square, everyone else will know that you’ve already got it covered, so they will prioritise booking other squares.
 You can see which square(s) you've booked under 'My Details' (top right hand corner when you log in).
 To cancel, please immediately Contact Us.

-Make sure you sign up as a member before you double-click on your square.
+Make sure you sign up as a member before you double-click to book your chosen square.

 First click on the map zoom ‘+’ to see the priority (golden) squares.
 For smaller computer screens, it may be also be helpful to use your keyboard zoom (CMD or CTRL and ‘+’ or ‘-‘)

 If you get stuck, try starting over – refresh the web page by e.g. clicking the “refresh” or “reload” arrow button at the top of your browser window.

 You can see digital latitude and longitude of wherever you move your cursor, in the map legend (box on the left).
 You can enter these numbers into other web-based maps (e.g. Google Maps) to get different information on the area.